functional-web-app/fwa.dev/src/views/md/goals.md

 </details>
 <details>
   <summary>Familiarity</summary>
   <p>This is a different way to approach building dynamic web apps.
 Functional Web Apps eschew traditional architectural metaphors but most notably the concept of a 'server'.
 This will feel a little weird.
-But only because having a server is familiar: not because it is a necessary abstraction for modelling your unique business logic.</p>
+But only because having a server is familiar not because it is a necessary abstraction for modelling unique business logic.
+The second big delta is using a managed database will be different from using a traditional single tenant database which can have network reuse issues.</p>
 </details>
 <details>
   <summary>Coldstart</summary>